 Dirk Fleischmann, Made in North Korea, Specter Press, 2010.
-Shirt in a cardboard box with a newspaper.
-Box: offset printing, 240 x 360 x 20 mm; newspaper: offset printing, unbound, page size 350 x 470 mm, 16 pp. Printed by Top Process.
+Shirt in a cardboard box with a printed matter.
+Box: offset printing, 240 x 360 x 20 mm; printed matter: offset printing, unbound, page size 350 x 470 mm, 16 pp. Printed by Top Process.

 ISBN 978-89-93061-21-5 98600